 LE CORRECTEUR DE CHANEL LONGWEAR COLOUR CORRECTOR: The sales associate at the Chanel counter said you need to apply it, then go on to something else for 10-15 minutes to give it a chance to dry and get “tacky” so your concealer will stick.
 Since I’ve already waited that long for my moisturizers to dry down, I don’t have that kind of time to do it again.
 Chanel has three shades that will cover blue under-eye areas: Rose, Peach, and Apricot.
 The Rose is WAY too light for me.
 The Apricot is WAY too dark, and the Peach is shockingly dark on my skin, but it does cover the blue under my eyes.
 Unfortunately, a couple of hours after I’ve applied a concealer over it, the area under my eyes looks patchy/crusty looking when I use this corrector.

 NIKOL LIGHTEN UP CORRECTOR CONCEALER, $24 was one of the first ones I bought.
-All I remember is I didn’t like it so I threw it away.
+All I remember is it wasn’t what I was looking for so I threw it away.
 It’s only since I realized finding the right corrector and concealer were orders of magnitude more difficult than I thought it would be that I started saving them for a blog post.
 Nikol Cosmetics has lots of other correctors I need to try, because I LOVE a number of their other products, which are all developed for mature skin, so take a look at their website.

 I’ve learned so much about correctors and concealers, including drugstore brands.
 None of those worked for me so I didn’t keep them.
 I think the biggest problem when evaluating drugstore brands is they don’t have testers, so I wound up buying a lot of shades that weren’t right for me = $$ + $$ + $$